-Eligibility: Must be Ph.D. candidates (ABD) in their final year A Ph.D. student may receive Whitbeck dissertator award once during his/her tenure in the department.
+Eligibility: Must be Ph.D. candidates (ABD) in their final year A Ph.D. student may receive Whitbeck Dissertator Award once during their tenure in the department.
 A maximum of 2 awards of equal amounts will be awarded.

-Application Procedure Application should be submitted as a single PDF document to Sharon Kahn (smkahn@geography.wisc.edu ) and should include:
+Application Procedure Application should be submitted as a single PDF document to Marguerite Roulet (maroulet@wisc.edu) and should include the first three items:

-- Curriculum vitae - Description of dissertation (not to exceed two pages or approximately 1000 words) - Plan as to how this award will directly facilitate the final write up of the dissertation and completion of the Ph.D. degree - A supporting letter from the major advisor
+- Curriculum vitae - Description of dissertation (not to exceed two pages or approximately 1000 words) - Plan as to how this award will directly facilitate the final write up of the dissertation and completion of the Ph.D. degree - A supporting letter from the major advisor should be sent separately by the advisor to Marguerite Roulet (maroulet@wisc.edu).